 In Gilgit Baltistan we can play on Shia - Sunni ,indigenous - non indigenous divisions and establish some support.

-But how to control Jammu and Kashmir ?
+But how to control Azad Kashmir ?
 Mirpuris (who are half Punjabis) are dead against India.

 The territory became a single administrative unit in 1970 under the name Northern Areas and was formed by the amalgamation of the Gilgit Agency, the Baltistan District of the Ladakh Wazarat, and the states of Hunza and Nagar.